 The dictator of the Dominican Republic, , knows Daniel del Solar through his work as a journalist and visits New York to invite him to start a newspaper in Santo Domingo.
 During this time refugees fleeing the Spanish Civil War are in Santo Domingo creating a diverse intellectual atmosphere.

 In Santo Domingo Hurtado and Del Solar live in a house surrounded by a sprawl of pine trees.
 They live there for a year during which Hurtado develops a close friendship with Trujillo’s daughter, Flor de Oro.

 Hurtado learns she is pregnant with her first child.

 “We were searching for these Olmec faces in the jungle, and, suddenly, they appeared.
 I remember taking my hat off to photograph them and immediately feeling chills in my body.”

 Flor de Oro tells Hurtado that her uncle Héctor Trujillo, a Dominican general, has requested a date with her.
 Getting the sense this request was more of a demand Hurtado decides to flee the country.

 Flor de Oro warns Hurtado that if she attempts to leave the country directly, Trujillo’s brother will stop her.
-De Oro has a house on the border of Haiti, so Hurtado announces a visit as a cover to cross the border into Haiti.
-She travels by car and drives to the capital where she takes a boat back to New York.
+De Oro has a house on the border of Haiti, so Hurtado announces a visit as a cover to get to Haiti where she travels by car to the capital and takes a boat back to New York.
 De Oro gives Hurtado a key to her house on Sutton Place, in New York’s Upper East Side, and instructs her to stay there until she returns to New York.